dchambers/composerjs/README.md

 #### Interacting With Nodes

-Now, although `model.node` can be navigated to immediately, the node won't effectively exist (e.g. `get()` can't be invoked yet) until the model has been sealed.
+Now, although `model.node` can be navigated to immediately, the node won't effectively exist (e.g. `get()` can't be invoked) until the model has been sealed.
 There are precisely three methods available for use with nodes, that can be used once the model has been sealed:

   * `exists()` (whether the node currently exists or not)
   * `create()` (causes the node to come into existence)
   * `dispose()` (causes the node to cease existing)

-If you'd prefer the node not to exist at the point `seal()` is invoked, you can instead use `addDisabledNode()` to create the node, and then invoke `create()` on the node when you're ready for it to come into existence.
+If you'd prefer the node not to exist at the point `seal()` is invoked, you can instead use `addDisabledNode()` to create the node, and then invoke `create()` on the node when you're ready for it to come into existence, though this may prevent you from discovering any circular dependency issues until _use-time_.

 ### Node Lists